altanner/graphical-data-apps/site-build/content/posts/01requirements.md

   - A library can be [standard](https://docs.python.org/3/library/index.html) (it comes built into python), for example `time` or `math`, or
   - 3rd party, so, written by people outside of the core Python developers, and as such will need to be installed using a package manager. `numpy` and `pandas` are 3rd party libraries with millions of users.
 - **Package** : a library that is available for delivery to a **package manager**, such as `pip` or `conda`.
 [PyPI](https://pypi.org/) ("Python Package Index") is the main package repository for Python.
 - **Module** : anything that is imported to a running script.
 Libraries and packages are made of modules.
+If you write your own Python file, and `import` it, that is also a module.
 - **Environment** : this has two meanings.
-  - A "Python Environment" is a specific installation of Python, available on your computer.
-Typically, users have a default install, called `base`, but we can have more.
-Think of each environment as a new, blank version of Python, where we will install additional functionality specific for the project we are working on.
-(It is good software engineering practice to create a new environment for every project.
-This lessens chances of conflicts, and prevents your `base` install of Python becoming overly-burdened with libraries that you don’t need.)
+  - A "Python Environment" is a specific, isolated installation of Python, available on your computer.
+Typically, users have a default install, called `base`, which we can create duplicates of.
+Think of each environment as a minimal, clear version of Python, where we can install functionality just for the project we are working on.
+This avoids conflicts, and prevents your `base` install of Python becoming burdened with libraries that you don’t need all the time.
+It is good software engineering practice to create a new environment for every project.
-  - The other meaning for "environment" is *the interface that you are using to develop code* - for example **VS Code**, **PyCharm**, **Jupyter Lab**, even the command line itself are interfaces, also known as environments.
+  - The other meaning for "environment" is *the interface that you are using to develop code* - for example IDEs like **VS Code**, **PyCharm**, **Jupyter Lab**, even the command line itself are interfaces, also known as environments.
 Confusing, I know!
 - **Dependency** : anything that is required to get software to run.
 For example, here we need some libraries to be installed, so we are *dependent* on those being in place and working.
 In other contexts, "dependencies" might be single files, settings, or whole software packages.
 {{< /admonition >}}